Dylanve151/discordbot-chatgpt/README.md

 # discordbot-chatgpt
-gives a error when openai is loading response.
+Gives a error when openai is loading response.

 ## Running locally